The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Passports

-Passports can be obtained by applying to the State Department, Passport Division, Washington, D. C., or through any Notary Public.
+Passports can be obtained by applying to the State Department, Passport Division, Washington, D. C., or through a Notary Public.

 Letters of Credit

 If the traveler's expenses are substantial, a circular letter of credit is undoubtedly the only safe way of transporting the money.
-These circular letters of credit are issued by bankers on their correspondents in Europe and all over the world, and funds can thus be obtained at any one of the principal cities of the civilized world.
-Tourists should be careful to deal only with bankers of undoubted standing.
+Bankers issue these circular letters of credit to their correspondents in Europe and all over the world, and funds can thus be obtained at any one of the principal cities of the civilized world.
+Tourists should be careful to deal only with bankers who have undoubted standing.

 Money

-Before embarking for Europe, travelers would do well to provide themselves with enough small change to pay incidental expenses on shipboard and on landing.
+Before embarking for Europe, travelers would do well to provide enough small change to pay incidental expenses on shipboard and landing.
 Foreign currency is bought, sold, or exchanged at current rates of the day at any banking house.

 It may be well to add that English sovereigns and Bank of England notes are readily taken everywhere in Europe.
 French Napoleons are also good money, especially in the East.